przemek890/NeuroMed-Predict/README.md

 # NeuroMed-Predict

-AI-powered medical screening and consultation system using machine learning models and LLMs.
+AI-powered medical screening and consultation system using machine learning models and LLMs, created as an engineering thesis project at AGH University of Science and Technology in Kraków.

 ## Key Project Components
 1. Cardiovascular risk assessment using MLP architecture